-Effective March 21, 2017, our board of directors approved a new US\$40 million share repurchase program through December 2019, or the 2017 Authorization, to be effective upon the earlier of completion or expiration of the US\$40 million share repurchase program effective December 28, 2015 through December 2017.
-Effective August 14, 2018, our board of directors approved a new additional US\$50 million share repurchase program through December 2019, or the 2018 Authorization.
+Effective March 21, 2017, our board of directors approved a new US\$40 million share repurchase program through December 2019, or the "2017 Authorization," to be effective upon the earlier of completion or expiration of the US\$40 million share repurchase program effective December 28, 2015 through December 2017.
+Effective August 14, 2018, our board of directors approved a new additional US\$50 million share repurchase program through December 2019, or the "2018 Authorization."
+Effective May 20, 2019, our board of directors approved a new additional US\$50 million share repurchase program through December 2021, or the "2019 Authorization."
+Effective January 20, 2020, the board of directors approved a new bond repurchase program of up to US\$50 million.
+The new authorization replaced the prior bond repurchase authorization that expired December 31, 2019, and expired on December 31, 2021.

-Effective May 20, 2019, our board of directors approved a new additional US\$50 million share repurchase program through December 2021, or the 2019 Authorization.
-This program will be funded from available working capital.
-Repurchases under the 2019 Authorization will be made from time to time through a combination of open market and privately negotiated transactions.
+Effective August 28, 2023, our board of directors approved a new additional share repurchase plan, or the "2023 Share Repurchase Plan," pursuant to which the Company shall, from time to time, repurchase shares on the open market and/or in privately negotiated transactions, and has been authorized to repurchase of up to 1,000,000 ADSs.
+The 2023 Share Repurchase Plan will be funded from available working capital.
+Repurchases under the 2023 Share Repurchase Plan will be made from time to time through a combination of open market and privately negotiated transactions.
 The per share price cap will be determined from time to time in the discretion of management.